femtomc/Jaynes.jl/README.md

 ] add Jaynes
 ```

-_Jaynes_ is a (research-oriented) universal probabilistic programming framework which uses source-to-source IR transformations and contextual dispatch to implement the core routines for modeling and inference.
+`Jaynes.jl` is a (research-oriented) universal probabilistic programming framework which uses source-to-source IR transformations and contextual dispatch to implement the core routines for modeling and inference.
 This allows the usage of pure Julia as the primary modeling language:

 ```julia
 function bayesian_linear_regression(N::Int)